Interspectral6/Erode/README.md

 # Erode
-An audio effect inspired by Ableton's Erosion.
+An audio effect inspired by Ableton's Erosion, but can morph between noise and sine modulation.

 ![screenshot](screenshot.png)